RohitSen1235/TheIdealLead/README.md

-# LeadGen Pro: AI-Powered Lead Generation Platform
+# The.Ideal.Leads: AI-Powered Lead Generation Platform

-LeadGen Pro is an innovative, AI-driven lead generation platform designed to help businesses streamline their customer acquisition process.
-By leveraging advanced algorithms and data analysis, LeadGen Pro creates detailed customer personas and generates highly targeted leads, increasing conversion rates and ROI for its users.
+The.Ideal.Leads is an innovative, AI-driven lead generation platform designed to help businesses streamline their customer acquisition process.
+By leveraging advanced algorithms and data analysis, The.Ideal.Leads creates detailed customer personas and generates highly targeted leads, increasing conversion rates and ROI for its users.

 ## Key Features